opensearch-project/documentation-website/_opensearch/install/helm.md

 nav_order: 6
 ---

-# Helm
+# Run OpenSearch using Helm

-Helm is a package manager that allows you to easily install and manage Elasticsearch in a Kubernetes cluster.
-You can define your Elasticsearch configurations in a YAML file and use Helm to deploy your applications in a version-controlled and reproducible way.
+Helm is a package manager that allows you to easily install and manage OpenSearch in a Kubernetes cluster.
+You can define your OpenSearch configurations in a YAML file and use Helm to deploy your applications in a version-controlled and reproducible way.

 The Helm chart contains the resources described in the following table.